 Email marketing is the best way to generate new and repeat business.
 You can make ads, notifications, newsletters, and other emails to send to those on your (segmented) lists.

 Offline, marketing, or traditional can comprise of billboards, radio and tv ads, posters, business cards, snail mail advertising, and sponsoring summer T-ball teams.
 This type of marketing is particularly important if you are trying to establish yourself as a pillar in your community or generate word-of-mouth referrals.

 Convert Visitors into Clients

-This marketing is good, but you need to have a way of closing the deal, of selling your services, so to speak.
+This marketing is good, but you need to have a way of closing the deal, and selling your services, so to speak.
 Sales do not have to be a bad or smarmy thing.
 Sales easily mean you have a procedure in place that aligns with your marketing strategy so you can sign your ideal customer.
 It is business development.
 You have a place in all the time and effort into your marketing strategy, not having a follow-through plan to sign all the potential customers that are interested in hiring you will be a shame.
-Sales are ideally the last part of your marketing funnel and procedure, emphasis on procedure.
+Sales are ideally the last part of your marketing funnel and procedure, with emphasis on procedure.
 Marketing isn’t a stagnant practice.
 You cannot just set it and forget it.
 You need to be paying attention to your metrics, your aims, and how your marketing plan is affecting those so you can adjust and improve accordingly.